Top 10 Things to do in Venice Italy

 Take time to visit Murano and Burano.
 Murano is the island of glass factories and the most highly-crafted glassware in the world, but my favorite is Burano, an ancient fishing village with multi-colored homes, wash hanging from windows, lace shops, and great food.
 Both islands can be reached by taking vaporetto #12 from Fondamente Nove, on the north shore of Venice.

+Of the top 10 things to do in Venice we have enjoyed the trip to the islands more than most.
 The trip takes about 45 minutes one way, stopping at Murano 1st (15 minutes) and then 30 minutes to Burano from there.
 Vaporettos depart every 20-30 minutes.
 Hint: Go early in the day before the tourists arrive from the cruise ships and tours, have lunch and return.
 Details below.

 If you’d rather take a tour.
 Here are a few that get great reviews: